Cold open: News

-Most American news shows, including on channels providing 24-hour news coverage, use cold opens to introduce a summary of the stories covered in that edition.
+Most American news programs, including those on 24-hour news networks, use cold opens to introduce a summary of the top stories covered in that broadcast.

 Dramas

-Cold opens are common in science fiction dramas and crime dramas.
-In the U.S., television shows will occasionally forgo a standard cold open at the midway point of a two-part episode, or during a "special" episode.
-Vince Gilligan has been declared "Undisputed Master of the Cold Open" in different reviews, detailing particular episodes of Better Call Saul and Breaking Bad.
-The Australian drama series, McLeod's Daughters used a cold open at the beginning of episodes for the majority of its run, before being phased out for its eighth and final season.
+Cold opens are common in science fiction and crime dramas.
+In the United States, television shows occasionally forgo a cold open at the midway point of a two-part episode or during special events.
+Vince Gilligan has been described by critics as a master of the cold open for his work on Breaking Bad and Better Call Saul.
+The Australian drama series McLeod's Daughters used a cold open for the majority of its run before phasing it out for its eighth and final season.
+Despite not featuring in the original 1963–1989 run, the 2005 revival of Doctor Who featured cold openings consistently until 2017, using them intermittently thereafter.
+Procedural series such as Law & Order utilize a pre-credits cold open that traditionally ends with the discovery of a crime, followed by the show's signature sound effect.

 Soap operas

-While several soaps experimented with regular opens in the early 2000s, all U.S. daytime dramas are currently using cold opens.
-Typically, a soap opera cold open begins where the last scene of the previous episode ended, sometimes replaying the entire last scene.
-After several scenes – usually, to set up which storylines will be featured in the episode – the opening credits are shown.
-By contrast, most British soap operas typically begin with regular opens.
-In Australia, soap opera Home and Away briefly used a cold open for a few episodes in 2006.
+While several soaps experimented with regular opens in the early 2000s, all American daytime dramas currently use cold opens.
+Typically, a soap opera cold open begins where the last scene of the previous episode ended, sometimes replaying the full scene.
+After several setup scenes, the opening credits are shown.
+By contrast, most British soap operas begin with standard title sequences.
+In Australia, the soap opera Home and Away briefly used cold opens in 2006.

 Comedy

-One of the most well-known users of the technique, Saturday Night Live has regularly used a cold-open sketch since its start in 1975.
-Many modern-day American sitcoms use or used cold opens, such as Friends, Malcolm in the Middle, The Office, Home Improvement, The Big Bang Theory, Two and a Half Men, Modern Family, Cheers, Parks and Recreation, and Brooklyn Nine-Nine.
-Many other comedy formats also use cold opens, including late-night talk shows and satirical news shows.
-British show You’ve Been Framed! most notably used this in the Jeremy Beadle, Lisa Riley and Harry Hill eras.
-Sitcom cold opens often present a joke that has no relation to the episode's plot.
+One of the most prominent users of the technique, Saturday Night Live, has regularly featured a cold-open sketch since its premiere in 1975.
+Many modern American sitcoms use or have used cold opens, including Friends, Young Sheldon, Malcolm in the Middle, The Office, Reba, Home Improvement, Full House, The Big Bang Theory, How I Met Your Mother, Two and a Half Men, Modern Family, That '70s Show, Cheers, Family Matters, Parks and Recreation, and Brooklyn Nine-Nine.
+Other comedy formats, such as late-night talk shows and satirical news programs, also use cold opens.
+Sitcom cold opens frequently present a standalone joke or scenario unrelated to the main plot of the episode.

 Children's programming

-Several children's TV shows use cold opens, such as Pokémon (anime) for example, uses the technique to set up the main conflict or plot of the episode.
+Several children's animated series use cold opens to establish the main conflict or premise of an episode, including Pokémon, Littlest Pet Shop, My Little Pony: Friendship Is Magic, and Pac-Man and the Ghostly Adventures.

 Sports

-The UFC plays a cold open before a PPV main card, to build up anticipation for the fights that will follow.
+The UFC frequently airs a cold open segment before main pay-per-view broadcasts to build anticipation for upcoming fights.